-Our 2018 games showreel features project collaborations with the likes of Riot Games and Microsoft Studios.
+Our gaming showreel features project collaborations with the likes of Riot Games and Microsoft Studios.
 From visually-rich cinematics to captivating game trailers, we adopt a design-driven approach to animation and motion graphics.

 Along with a depth and breadth of technical knowledge, our creative team are also passionate about video games.
 This enthusiasm and inventiveness is kept in check by a dedicated production team, who manage all video game projects from start to finish.